dreamcat4/t12-t245-controllers-docs/tools/software/STM32CubeIDE/README.md

 For newer OLED T12 controllers.
 If the `Software Version:` shown in the menu is `3.00` os anything higher.

-This means the recommended backup method is to replace the MCU entirely (option 1).
-And not bother to try partially dumping the existing OFW.
-Since there the original (full) version of those binaries are not available.
-So that would be a waste of time.

 It has been determined that newer KSGER designs, which may be marked as 'v3' or otherwise marked as 'v2' but use an I2C interface for the display.
 Those newer controllers are typically designed for in house KSGER firmware.
 Well after v2 KSGER took that firmware closed.
 And (at current time of writing) does not distribute such OFW binaries itself, nor are they otherwise available from 3rd party source.
 Due to those newer firmwares being written and updated in house.

 **Older T12 OLED controllers:**